Silent Signs You Could Be Suffering From Post-Traumatic Stress

 This can be related to a lack of trust in other people and the greater world around you but is often more likely rooted in a lack of trust in yourself.
 “After a traumatic experience, it’s common to be generally distrusting of others, the world, and one’s self,” Grimste says.
 “You might feel like you can’t take anything at face value, or you may be subconsciously ‘testing’ your relationship with people or constantly questioning the other person’s commitment or loyalty to you.”
 Rifling through their phone or mail and frequently texting just to “check in” are some examples.
 “On the other hand, you might have the opposite reaction and have an avoidant reaction, which means you won’t engage in any real relationship with anyone because that kind of vulnerability feels very risky,” she explains.

-Don’t miss these effective ways to rebuild trust.
+Don’t miss these expert tips on how to rebuild trust.

 Living with trauma can make work, social gatherings, even commuting a terrifying and exhausting experience.
 Over time, we learn and adapt our behaviours based on our past experiences and how we’ve processed them.
 Grimste notes that if you’ve experienced a traumatic event, you feel that if it happened once, it can happen again.
 So, hypervigilance provides a sense of security.
 In other words, if someone is always “expecting the unexpected” they can be better prepared.
 As a result, they hope to enact a different outcome than when the trauma happened.
 Basically, it’s an attempt to protect yourself.
 “You are always on the lookout for when the next ‘bad thing’ is going to happen and actively try to prevent it by anticipating the threat and protecting yourself against it before it’s too late,” she says.